Seyloria/hide.me-server-switch/README.md

 ## Changelog and current state

+- [x] 22-04-2024 | v1.1 | Fix a bug in the startup server message, when no server is defined
 - [x] 21-04-2024 | v1.0 | Update to make the script always find serverlist.txt
 - [x] 20-04-2024 | v0.8 | Basic working version of the rewritten script
 - [x] 18-04-2024 | v0.1 | Basic showcase version